About the Tutorial

 The project team would like to express its sincere gratitude to the Committee for the Improvement of Undergraduate Education at Northern Illinois University for its partial funding of this effort through the Project for Improvement of Undergraduate Education grant awarded in 2007 to Murali Krishnamurthi, associate professor, Department of Industrial and Systems Engineering.
-Substantial additional funding was contributed to this project by the Faculty Development and Instructional Design Center at Northern Illinois University.
+Substantial additional funding was contributed to this project by the Center for Innovative Teaching and Learning at Northern Illinois University.

-The project team would like to acknowledge the contributions of the staff of the Faculty Development and Instructional Center, Writing Center, and Department of English at Northern Illinois University for this effort.
+The project team would like to acknowledge the contributions of the staff of the Center for Innovative Teaching and Learning, Writing Center, and Department of English at Northern Illinois University for this effort.

 The information presented in this tutorial was organized and edited by the following individuals at Northern Illinois University:

-- Murali Krishnamurthi, associate professor, Department of Industrial Engineering; director, Faculty Development and Instructional Design Center
+- Murali Krishnamurthi, associate professor, Department of Industrial Engineering; director, Center for Innovative Teaching and Learning

 - Doris Macdonald, associate professor, Department of English

-- Olga Urban, online technologies coordinator, Faculty Development and Instructional Design Center
+- Olga Urban, online technologies coordinator, Center for Innovative Teaching and Learning

 The following Northern Illinois University graduate students contributed to the content of the tutorial: